HeavyMedl/HowToJavaScript/README.md

 ```js
 SumModule.sumOfSeries(5) // outputs 15
 ```
 This is a logical structure for a module that has the functionality of summing a series of numbers in different ways.
-The `{}` defines an Object.
+The `{}` defines an Object literal.
 You can define properties on this Object.
 You can access these properties by using the reference `SumModule` and period `.`, followed by the name of the property you'd like to access.

 1. Move your functions into a object literal module with a unique namespace.